DarkKooky/obsidian-styling/README.md

-A work in progress CSS snippet that aims to mix the Nano text editor and the Linux terminal.
+A work in progress CSS snippet that takes from the Linux terminal.
 It is intended to be minimalistic and exclusive to dark mode: for gremlins and other basement dwellers.

 # Current Visualisation
 ![Example](https://github.com/DarkKooky/obsidian-styling/blob/main/img/Example.png)